openshift/training/beta-2-setup.md

 ### Notes on Cleanup, Enforcement
 Currently the STI process involves a pod that is created to build your code (sti-build) as well as a pod that is used to deploy your code (ose-deployer).
-Right now, OpenShift doesn't "clean up" after the build process.
-So, if you go to the *Settings* tab for the *Sinatra* project, you'll see that you have hit your pod quote (3).
-This issue is understood and will be fixed.
+Right now, OpenShift doesn't "clean up" after the build process - pods that were generated to build your application code will stick around.
+If you do a few builds, and go to the *Settings* tab for the *Sinatra* project, you'll see that you can hit or exceed your pod quote (3).
+These issues are understood and will be fixed.

 Since we are not doing anything else with the *Sinatra* project, we can ignore these artifacts for now.